ahlstromcj/seq66/README.md

         *   Fixed error reading mute-groups; small fixes to configuration files.
         *   Work on fitting pattern-editor in tab.
         *   Work on mitigating weird hang in QApplication destructor.
-    *   Version 0.95.1:
-        *   Added 'auto' option to song-start-mode setting.
-        *   Added missing harmonic-transposition option to the pattern editor.
-        *   Fixed issues with some of the file-dialogs.
-        *   Fixed issues with editing keystrokes being passed from the tabbed editors to the main window (and the live frame).
-        *   Improved arrow-key handling in seqroll.
-        *   Removed PortMidi Java configuration parsing code.
-        *   Important fixes to NSM sessions.
-        *   Added 'one-shot' option the the 'usr' file's record-style setting.
-        *   Improved support for making the user-interface smaller; 4x4 sets.
-        *   Added the "enigmatic" scale.
-        *   Fixes to handling of musical key, scale, and background pattern.
-        *   Finalized the scale-finder code (Ctrl-K in the pattern editor's piano roll.)
-        *   Updated libtool support, now seq66cli is under 200K in size.
-        *   Removed QtWidget directory from qclocklayout #includes for issue
-            #54.
-Also added error-message and about to the Qt m4 file.
-    *   Version 0.95.0:
-        *   Updated almost all settings to use "name = variable" convention to improve readability.
-This will change the format of config-files slightly upon exit.
-        *   Fixes made to the sample Launchpad Mini 'ctrl' files.
-Also added a "Quit" command, especially useful in a headless run.
-        *   Added 8 "Alt" MIDI Control Out values to support special cases not covered by the concrete set of control-out values.
-        *   Major cleanup and neatening of header files.
-        *   Minor bugs and regressions fixed along the way.
-        *   Loop-edit key will create a new sequence if slot is empty.
-        *   Patterns empty of playable events no longer show unnecessary progress bars.
-        *   The estimated duration of a tune is shown in the Song tab, based on pattern lengths and song triggers.

     See the "NEWS" file for changes in earlier versions.